-Assistance With Restraining Orders
+Assistance With Restraining Orders and Civil Restraints

 Family law problems are complicated matters that intertwine conflicted personal relationships with their legal implications.
-Allegations of domestic violence in a relationship can add more complexity to your divorce or other family law situation.
+Allegations of domestic violence in a relationship can add more complexity to your divorce or other family law dispute.

 Protecting Yourself After Domestic Violence

-Domestic violence can occur between people who are:
+Under the law in New Jersey, domestic violence can occur between people who are:

 - Living in the same household currently or in the past